The beauty and wonder of destinations of Liguria

 Who: Mete di Liguria

-Six women joined together to transmit their land’s values
+A unique example of six women who joined together to transmit their land’s values

-Then, these 6 ladies met up and together they formed a consortium aptly called Mete di Liguria ( Destinations of Liguria ).
+Then, these 6 ladies met up and formed a consortium aptly called Mete di Liguria ( Destinations of Liguria ).

 Agriturismo Borgo Muratori www.borgomuratori.com